Umami: TAS1R1 + TAS1R3

-The TAS1R1 + TAS1R3 receptor is a G protein-couple receptor, much like the sweet and bitter receptors.
+The TAS1R1 + TAS1R3 receptor is a G-protein-coupled receptor, much like the sweet and bitter receptors.
 It uses the same downstream signaling molecules, including G proteins beta-gamma, PLCB2 and IP_{3}, to ultimately cause a release of calcium (Ca^{2+}) from intracellular stores.
 Calcium activates a so-called transient-receptor-potential cation channel TRPM5 that leads to membrane depolarization and the consequent release of ATP across a channel of CALHM1 and CALHM3.

 The ATP released by the "Type II" cell is detected by P2X receptors on nearby afferent gustatory nerve fibers and P2Y receptors on adjacent taste cells.
 P2X appears to be indispensable for the transduction of umami, so this is probably the main route for umami signals.
 "Type III" cells, which directly connect to the nerve synapses, also respond to the released ATP by releasing neurotransmitters.
 One of these neurotransmitters, serotonin, regulates the release of ATP by the type II cells.